Kebnekaise: Climbing routes

 Kebnekaise mountain lodge (Kebnekaise fjällstation) is located to the southeast at the foot of Kebnekaise, about 19 km, 3–7 hours hike from the trailhead at Nikkaluokta (boat trip possible for 5 km).
-It is the starting point for an ascent to the south summit via the western route (västra leden, about 9 km, 5–7 hours to the summit) or the eastern route (östra leden, about 10 km, 3–5 hours to the summit).
+It is the starting point for an ascent of the south summit via the western route (västra leden, about 9 km, 5–7 hours to the summit) or the eastern route (östra leden, about 10 km, 3–5 hours to the summit).
 The western route leads over steep scree slopes and the intermediate peak Vierranvárri.
-Most of this route to the top is pure hiking, but there is a short exposed part that could possibly count as scrambling (YDS grade 2).
+Most of this route to the top is simple hiking, but there is a short exposed part that could possibly count as scrambling (YDS grade 2).
 The eastern route leads over glaciers and rocks and offers exposure (YDS grade 4).
 The steepest section is equipped with fixed steel cables for protection, similar to a via ferrata.
 There is also a third, less known route only marked with cairns — "Durlings led", which branches off Kungsleden a few kilometers north of Singi, goes about two kilometers into Singivagge, and then turns north into the valley between Kuopertjåkka and Siŋŋibákti.
 "Durlings led" eventually merges with the western route at "Kaffedalen", the pass between Vierranvárri and Kebnekaise.
 Advantages with this route are lack of exposure and a shorter ascent if Singivagge is used for an overnight camp.
-A fit hiker used in off track rock and scree walking can summit from the Kungsleden in good weather in about 6 hours up and 4-5 hours back down.
+A fit hiker used to off track rock and scree walking can summit from the Kungsleden in good weather in about 6 hours up and 4–5 hours back down.

 Just below the top plateau is an old smaller cabin at 1880 m altitude.
 A large cabin used to stand below the plateau, near the smaller one, until September 2018, when it was demolished by the county administration due to being too worn.
 A cabin up on the plateau was opened in 2016 as a replacement.

 The peak glacier is a small top, merely tens of meters high, on a rocky plateau.
-To approach the actual mountain top on the glacier, crampons or other means of enhancing traction may be required, depending on snow conditions.
+To approach the actual mountaintop on the glacier, crampons or other means of enhancing traction may be required, depending on snow conditions.
 The glacier should be walked upon with great caution; fatal accidents have occurred with people sliding off into the huge void on the eastern side.
 This danger might not always be apparent, even when there is good visibility.

 Routes to the northern summit, including one via the narrow, icy arête from the southern summit, require mountaineering equipment and skills.

 Due to the harsh subarctic climate at the location, Kebnekaise sees the vast majority of climbers during the summer months (late June to early September).
 However, Kebnekaise is also an established destination for winter alpinism and guided skiing tours are organised by the STF lodge's guides.